 How long is canned chicken good for?

 Before it is opened, you should follow the best by the date listed on the can.
-Typically, canned chicken can last for years.
+Typically, canned chicken can last for years if it has not been opened.
 The exact length will vary, though.
 It depends on the additives and sodium level in the canned chicken.
 The environment might matter as well, though most homes are perfectly suitable for storing cans.
-Just don’t leave it in the desert or something of that sort!
+Just don’t leave it out in the desert or something of that sort!

 While sharing human food with your cat is not always safe, we have a solution that will keep you both smiling.